adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/carousel/v1/carousel/README.md

 ```

 ### Enabling Carousel Editing Functionality
-The following properties and child nodes are required to enable full editing functionality for the Carousel:
+The following properties and child nodes are required in the proxy component to enable full editing functionality for the Carousel:

 1. `./cq:isContainer` - set to `true`, marks the Carousel as a container component
 2. `./cq:editConfig` - `afterchilddelete`, `afterchildinsert` and `afterchildmove` listeners should be provided via